 12K Printing Accuracy

 The ELEGOO Saturn 3 MSLA 3D Printer combines advanced technology and precision engineering to deliver exceptional results for your 3D printing projects.
-With its 10-inch 12K mono LCD boasting an impressive resolution of 11520×5120 and an XY resolution of 19×24μm, this printer is capable of producing highly detailed and intricate models with ease.
+With its 10-inch 12K mono LCD boasting an impressive resolution of 11520×5120 and an XY resolution of 19×24ÎĽm, this printer is capable of producing highly detailed and intricate models with ease.
 Experience the power of high-quality prints at a remarkable printing speed of up to 70mm/h.

-Original price was: ₹189,499.00.Current price is: ₹184,499.00.
-Incl. of all taxes
+18,999.00 Incl. of all taxes